-Financial Aid Available
+Types of Financial Aid

 Grants are generally awarded based on financial need and require no repayment.

-A scholarship is a financial award given to a student on the basis of academic achievement, merit, and/or financial need.
+Scholarships are given to a student on the basis of academic achievement, merit, and/or financial need.
 Scholarships usually do not have to be repaid.

 Loans must be repaid at a future date, with interest, usually following graduation or when you cease to be enrolled at least half-time.
-The Federal Direct Student Loan Program or "Direct Loans" are provided by the US government directly to students and their parents.
+The Federal Direct Student Loans are provided by the US government directly to students and their parents.

 The Federal Work Study Program is a form of need-based federal financial aid.
 The program encourages community service work and work related to the student’s course of study.